andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

-# Algebraic Evaluators of Noisy Judges on Unlabeled Data: Benfits and Limitations
+# Algebraic Evaluators of Noisy Judges on Unlabeled Data: Benefits and Limitations for AI Auditing

 ![Algebraic evaluation of four noisy UCI Adult classifiers](img/UCIAdultPanel.jpg)